jasonhertzbach/jasons-nhl-project/README.md

   * Points

 # Before getting started
-this guide is assuming that you have ruby installed, I am using v3.0.0.
+This guide is assuming that you have ruby installed, I am using v3.0.0.
 Older versions should work as well.
 If you do not have Ruby installed, you can use this page to install it https://www.ruby-lang.org/en/documentation/installation/

-You will need to install 2 gems. to install them, you will need to run:
+You will need to install 2 gems.
+To install them run the following commands:
 * `gem install httparty`
 * `gem install rspec`

 # Getting Started!
-to run the application, you need type `ruby` followed by the file name and 3 arguments: `type`, `id`, and `season` into the terminal
+To run the application, you need type `ruby` followed by the file name and 3 arguments: `type`, `id`, and `season` into the terminal.
 * `type` needs to be either 'team' or 'player'
 * `id` will be the Id for either team or player
 * `season` is the year the season starts and ends in yyyyyyyy format (eg. 202020201)